 (4) This section does not apply to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term.

-[Section 63 inserted by No. 60 of 2011 s.
+[Section 63 inserted: No. 60 of 2011 s.
 63.]

 64. Notice of termination by lessor without any ground